KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

 ## Scriptblocks

-The catch all scenario is that we convert that text parameter to a `ScriptBlock`.
+The catch-all scenario is that we convert that text parameter to a `ScriptBlock`.
 If you would much rather put in PowerShell hashtable then we can do that.

     Scenario: Splat function with script block
         Given we have these values for New-Person